bf4/webtrees/phpGedView/readme.txt

 LICENSE

 PhpGedView: Genealogy Viewer
-Copyright (C) 2002 to 2007  John Finlay and Others
+Copyright (C) 2002 to 2008  PGV Development Team.
+All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by